RichardValerosoUniverse/World-at-35/README.md

 30. Crematorium and the Cremationist (ALIVE VERSION)
 31. Greenhills Shopping Center in San Juan City,MM
 32. Profood International Corporation in Toril
-33. Davao Mediquest Hospital in Toril
+33. Davao Mediquest Hospital,Inc.
 34. Davao Doctors Hospital
 35. LRT Lines 1 to 2 in MM
 36. UST in Manila City
 37. JCB
 38. MRT Lines 1 to 3 in MM
-39. Mall Of Asia in Pasay City
+39. SM Mall Of Asia in Pasay City
 40. Robinsons Magnolia in QC
 41. Santa Ana Port in Davao City
 42. Rizal Park in Davao City